ValTheBoss/docker-apache2-php-mariadb/README.md

 > docker system prune -a

 ## Remarks
-- Adapt PHP version and extensions to use in Dockerfile-web
+- Adapt PHP version and extensions in Dockerfile-web
-- Remove IP 127.0.0.1 on ports to allow remote access to services (leave 127.0.0.1 to work with an nginx reverse-proxy for instance)
+- Remove IP 127.0.0.1 on *ports* to allow remote access to services (leave 127.0.0.1 to work with an nginx reverse-proxy)
 - Logs are located in *log*
 - Apache files folder is *web*
 - Database files are placed in *mariadb*